bawee/bwast/README.md

     or put this line into your ~/.profile to have it set permanently.

-    On Windows 10, you can a combination of Windows Subsystem for Linux shell (e.g. ubuntu) and an Xwindow server such as VcXsrv or Xming.
+    On Windows 10, you can a combination of Windows Subsystem for Linux shell (e.g. ubuntu) and a window X-server such as VcXsrv or Xming.
 You will still need to add the ACT executable (for unix) to your path, for example:
     ```
     export PATH="$PATH:/path/to/artemis/download"
     ```